microsoft/winfile/README.md

 2. current master: contains my personal changes / additions to WinFile.

 I will consider bugs fixes and suggestions for minor changes to the master branch.
 Feel free to create a pull request or post issues as you see fit.

 I will not be changing the original_plus sources nor creating other branches for other purposes.
-You are welcome do that on your own.
+You are welcome to do that on your own.

 ## Download The App